quafzi/gleeman/README.md

   }
 };

+var run = require('gleeman')(config)
-require('gleeman')(config, function(err, autoConfig) {
+run(function(err, autoConfig) {
   console.log(autoConfig);
 });
 ```

-As you can see, _gleeman_-Function takes a configuration object and an
+As you can see, _gleeman_-Function takes a configuration object as parameter
+and returns a runner to start the process.
+This can have an optional callback
-optional callback function.
-This function is called at the end of the
+function.
+This function is called at the end of the initialisation process.
-initialisation process.

 The configuration contains a property `appsPath`.
 This is requiered, if you
 want to use apps.
 The `apps`-property itself contains the app you want to use